taranguiz/taranguiz.github.io/aboutme.md

 ### My story

 I'm a first gen!
-I have never heard about a Ph.D. until I went to university and realized that if I wanted to be a proffessor I had to get that degree.
+I have never heard about a Ph.D. until I went to university and realized that if I wanted to be a professor and researcher I had to get that degree.

 This story will continue...